diegargon/monnet-core/monnet_gateway/README.md

 # Monnet Gateway

-Mediates between the web UI (monnet) and the system.
+Mediates between the web UI (Monnet) and the system.

-At this moment, currently only it is used for Ansible features.
+At this moment, it is currently only used for Ansible features.

 ## Install

-monnet-gateway its installed in the same machine as the monnet web/UI
+Monnet Gateway is installed on the same machine as the Monnet web/UI.

-In this example we are using Debian 12
+In this example, we are using Debian 12.

 ```
 apt install python3.11-venv